Part 1: New & revitalized squares we worked on that fundamentally changed the perception of each city.

 Detroit's Campus Martius

-There's a reason we love telling the story of Campus Martius: It is simply remarkable, the change we have seen it undergo.
+We love telling the story of Campus Martius because the change we have seen it undergo is simply remarkable.
 In its journey from a traffic-surrounded monument to a genuinely enjoyable space, Campus Martius is living proof of the importance of prioritizing people and social life as the foundation for a "new" Detroit.

 The construction of the square was undertaken by civic leaders to commemorate the 300th Anniversary of the city in 2001.
 Mayor Dennis Archer charged leaders to create the “best park in the world.”
 We were fortunate to work with Robert Gregory of the Detroit Downtown Partnership – the true genius behind the conception and operation of the square to this day – creating a program and management plan that shaped its ultimate design.
 When Campus Martius opened in 2004, people found that the square had an ever-growing list of reasons to visit: among them, a restaurant, holiday and seasonal activities like ice skating, and programmed activities like movie nights, music events, and outdoor yoga and more.
 Today, Campus Martius is the heart of a "New Detroit."